v0id-strike/Voidborne-Archives/README.md

 - A **dark mirror** of my journey from fledgling sysadmin to red team sovereign.
 - A **sanctum** for code, configs, and exploits birthed in my homelab’s crucible.
 - A **warning** to complacent systems: *the void watches*.
+- For those who is interested about my [Origin](The%20Spark%20of%20a%20Cyber%20Odyssey.md)

 *"What you see here is not static.
 It evolves as I do.
 Each commit is a scar, each branch a battlefield."*